The reason for "abnormal" is that youth is a bizarre practice.

 : Is work okay?
 Which company are you developing in now?

-: “Working as a handyman in a private machinery factory”;
+: “I work as a handyman in a private machinery factory”;

-(This time she finally raised her head to look at me, her eyes seemed a bit dim, then slowly sank again, and then she started to ask:)
+(This time she finally raised her head to look at me, her eyes seemed a bit dim, then slowly sank again, and then she began to ask:)

-: “Are you kidding, such a bustling area has heavy industry?”
+: “Are you joking, such a prosperous area has heavy industry?”

-: No, it's in the suburbs far from here, about a twenty-minute drive; every city has its prosperous areas and suburbs .
+: No, it's in the suburbs far from this area, about a twenty-minute drive; every city has its prosperous areas and suburbs .

-: Quite disappointing, I always thought you would become someone I could be proud of.
+: Quite disappointing, I always thought you would become someone I would be proud of.

 : Maybe I was wrong about you in the past.